nguillaumin/celinelenoble.com/content/about/index.md

 title = "About"
 hidden = true
 +++
-### Why UX?
+## Why UX?

 In January 2015, I decided to re-orient my career path towards **User Experience**.
-I had already participated in projects focusing on users' needs as a project manager, and a good way of describing my teaching job would be Learning Experience Designer.
+I had already participated in projects focusing on users' needs as a [project manager] (portfolio/csi), and a good way of describing my teaching job would be Learning Experience Designer.